-For the aquaplanet, the stationary wave, storm track, and $\overline{U{250}}$ are zonally symmetric (Fig. 4a and b).
+For the aquaplanet, the stationary wave, storm track, and $\overline{U250}$ are zonally symmetric (Figs. 4a and 4b).
 However, the blocking climatology is not zonally symmetric after 30 years (Fig. 4b).
-We find that it takes 250 years for the aquaplanet blocking climatology to approach zonal symmetry (Fig. 4c and d).
+We find that it takes 250 years for the aquaplanet blocking climatology to approach zonal symmetry (Figs. 4c and 4d).
 However, for the models with orography, the time to reach convergence is likely not as large.
 We deduced this from the following analysis: we generate 20-year climatologies using randomly sampled years from our 30-year integrations and compare them.
-For the configurations with orography, the blocking climatology is spatially consistent, whereas for the aquaplanet each climatology has a unique spatial distribution (not shown).
-Therefore, we believe that 30 years of model runs provides a usable level of convergence of the spatial climatology of blocking in the integrations with mountains.
+For the for the configurations with orography, the blocking climatology is spatially consistent, whereas, for the aquaplanet, each climatology has a unique spatial distribution (not shown).
+Therefore, we believe that 30-years of model runs provides a usable level of convergence of the spatial climatology of blocking in the integrations with mountains.